raffaelespazzoli/openshift-opa/README.md

 ## Enforcing software license

-Sometime software licences can be tied to a measurable dimension.
-In this case we can write polocies that ensure that we don't go over a specific limit within a cluster (in a way this is a cluster-wide quota).
+Sometimes software licences can be tied to a measurable dimension.
+In this case we can write policies that ensure that we don't go over a specific limit within a cluster (in a way this is a cluster-wide quota).
 In this example we use CPU request and we assume that we have licensed the sofware for 500 cpus.

 Run the following command to deploy the rule.